Govt Taking Various Steps For Promotion Of Tourism Sector In GB - UrduPoint

 Tourism is the best source of income for the local population, as millions of tourists visit this area every year.

-He commended the federal government’s efforts in promoting tourism and emphasised the need for its enhancement.
+He commended the federal government’s efforts in promoting tourism and emphasized the need for its enhancement.

-He proposed the establishment of camping sites and tourism facilitation centres across all provinces aimed at facilitating tourists and promoting local attractions.
+He proposed the establishment of camping sites and tourism facilitation centers across all provinces aimed at facilitating tourists and promoting local attractions.

 Recent Stories